-The credit amount refunded depends on the size of the solar unit and the location of the home or business, but is very much worthwhile for those who make the move to solar energy.
+Credit refund amounts depend on the size of the solar unit and the location of the home or business, but are worthwhile for those who make the move to solar energy.

-The promise of a rebate has attracted many people to take up solar power in the past few years, but as can happen with matters handled by government, changes are bound to happen.
-This is why it's so important to regularly check resources like this if solar energy is something you're interested in investing in.
+The promise of a rebate has attracted many people to take up solar power in the past few years, but as can happen with all government-related matters, changes are bound to happen.
+This is why it's so important to check resources like this regularly if solar energy is an investment that interests you.

 Small-Scale Technology Certificates